Cheesy Crockpot Potatoes are super tender, creamy and so easy to make! The perfect potato side dish for a BBQ, holiday meal or Sunday dinner!

 How To Make Crockpot Cheesy Potatoes

-- Add the rest of the ingredients (saving 1 cup of cheese to alter add to the top)to the crock pot and stir together to combine.
-You can also do this in a large bowl and then transfer to your slow cooker.
+- Start by adding a bag of frozen, diced potatoes to a large bowl.
+Add the rest of the ingredients (saving 1 cup of cheese for topping) to the crock pot and stir together to combine.

 Looking For More Side Dish Recipes?